wkumari/draft-vandergaast-edns-client-subnet/README.md

    DNS packets with OPT RRs (with or without options), thus several probes are required to discover what is supported.

+Contavalli, et al.        Expires April 5, 2016                [Page 19]

+Internet-Draft        Client Subnet in DNS Queries          October 2015

    Probing, if implemented, MUST be repeated periodically, e.g., daily.
    If an Authoritative Nameserver indicates ECS support for one zone, it is to be expected that the Nameserver supports ECS for all of its zones.
-Likewise, an Authoritative Nameserver that uses ECS

-Contavalli, et al.       Expires March 28, 2016                [Page 19]

-Internet-Draft        Client Subnet in DNS Queries        September 2015

-   information for one of its zones, MUST indicate support for the option in all of its responses to ECS queries.
+Likewise, an Authoritative Nameserver that uses ECS information for one of its zones, MUST indicate support for the option in all of its responses to ECS queries.
 If the option is supported but not actually used for generating a response, its SCOPE